Procrat/eva/README.md

 ## Installation

+If you haven't compiled Rust before, start by installing [rustup](https://www.rustup.rs), and running `rustup install nightly` to install the latest nightly version of Rust.

-Clone this repository, run `cargo build --release` and put the generated binary `./target/release/eva` somewhere in your `PATH`.
+Then clone this repository, run `cargo +nightly build --release` and put the generated binary `./target/release/eva` somewhere in your `PATH`.

 ## Usage